ibm-cloud-docs/codeengine/fleet-prep.md

 ## 5. Configure a subnet pool
 {: #fleet-prep-subnetpool}

 Configure at least one subnet pool.
-Follow the steps in [Adding a subnet pool](/docs/codeengine?topic=codeengine-connectivity-subnetpool#add-subnetpool-cli).
+You can prepare this following the steps in [Working with subnet pool connectivity in {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-connectivity-subnetpool), or you can configure one or more subnetpools for network placement adhoc when [Running a fleet by using the console](/docs/codeengine?topic=codeengine-fleet-run#fleet-run-ui).

 ## 6. Create a persistent data store
 {: #fleet-prep-pds}